ccloquet/112.camera/README.md

  - client side:
    - iam.html for the citizen & psap.html for the PSAP
    - params.js & showme.js for common functions
- - .htaccess routes to iam.html or psap.html depending wether or not there is a number after the domain name
+ - .htaccess routes to iam.html or psap.html depending wether or not there is a number after the domain name:
+   - 112.camera/ -> iam.html
+   - 112.camera/123456789 -> psap.html

  __Dependencies__ (automaticallly loaded from CDN)
   - peerjs
   - jQuery
   - fontAwesome

+See discussions on https://github.com/ccloquet/showme for non-technical issues